jaybones90/Shoe-Store/README.md

 # Shoe Store

-This is a simple web application to allow the user to create new stores and a new shoes, while being able to update and delete all data related to shoes and stores.
-It also allows the user to add shoes to a specific store and will display back to the user, which shoes belong to a specific store.
+This is a simple web application which allows the user to create new stores and a new shoes, while being able to update and delete all data related to shoes and stores.
+It has sections to view all stores and all shoes, and the specific shoe page will display the price and brand of the shoe.
+It also allows the user to add shoes to a specific store and will display back to the user which shoes belong to a specific store.

 ### Prerequisites